CNSC Conflict of Interest Policy

 5. ensure that the delegation of the responsibilities and authorities for the implementation of this policy are clearly communicated to all employees

-7.3 Managing conflict-of-interest and post-employment situations
+6.5 Managing conflict of interest and post-employment situations

 The Internal Audit, Evaluation and Ethics Division will:

-1. provide accurate, consistent, and timely information to employees regarding the reporting and management of conflicts of interest
+1. provide accurate, consistent and timely information to employees regarding the reporting and management of conflicts of interest

 2. review, in a timely manner, submitted declarations of outside activities, assets or liabilities, requesting further information for the review as needed and communicating the findings to the employees submitting these declarations

-4. ensure that procedures are in place for employees to file a declaration of all situations, activities, assets or liabilities that might give rise to a real, apparent or potential conflict of interest with respect to their official duties.
-These declarations are to be administered in accordance with the Privacy Act
+4. ensure that procedures are in place for employees to file a declaration of all situations, activities, assets or liabilities that might give rise to a real, apparent or potential conflict of interest with respect to their official duties; these declarations are to be administered in accordance with the Privacy Act

 6. ensure that benefits provided or offered to the CNSC by outside entities or individuals with whom the CNSC has past, present or potential official dealings are managed appropriately and that any resulting organizational conflict of interest is resolved in the public interest